 When you are accused of a probation violation based on a failed EtG test, you may challenge the accusations against you by raising questions related to the reliability of the testing method.
 Individuals accused of a probation violation due to the alleged consumption of alcohol have the right to due process under the law, which means that there must be a probation revocation hearing before legal action is taken.

-At this hearing, you and your Michigan OWI attorney can raise doubts as to whether the EtG test was an accurate measure of your alcohol use.
+At this hearing, you and your Michigan criminal defense attorney can raise doubts as to whether the EtG test was an accurate measure of your alcohol use.
 While the prosecutor or probation department alleging the violation does not have the burden of proving the violation beyond a reasonable doubt, as they would in a criminal trial, they are obligated to demonstrate that the violation likely occurred.
 Casting doubt on the EtG test results can make it more difficult for them to meet this burden and can help you to avoid the consequences of an alleged OWI probation violation.
+Before you make any decisions, it is important to speak with a top-rated Michigan DUI attorney today.